Starlink Aviation: History

 In 2003, the company also began a scheduled "corporate shuttle" service from Montreal with its BAe Jetstream 31 aircraft to the cities of Alma and La Baie (Bagotville) in Quebec, Canada.
 These services were later discontinued in 2009 and 2013 respectively.
-In April 2008, Starlink announced a partnership with the American fractional jet company Flight Options to form "Flight Options Canada," expanding the charter networks of both companies.
+In April 2008, Starlink announced a partnership with the American fractional jet company Flight Options to form "Flight Options Canada", expanding the charter networks of both companies.

 In January 2009, service by Starlink Airlines between Yarmouth, Halifax, Nova Scotia and Portland, Maine was announced, with two flights daily, beginning February 4 of the same year.
 On December 1, 2009, service ceased due to depletion of the Air Service Fund.

 Aircraft

-As of October 2022, Starlink operates the following 18 aircraft registered with Transport Canada:
+As of December 2024, Starlink has the following 19 aircraft registered with Transport Canada:

 Former aircraft

 Starlink Aviation has previously operated the following aircraft: